kingreza/theswiftbook/BOOKREADME.md

 ## Who is this book for?
 This book is for those who want to learn how to write programs in Apple's programming language; Swift!

-The goal of this book is to write the most up to date content for Swift, with peer-reviewed examples to ensure accuracy.
+The goal of this book is to write the most up to date content for Swift, with peer-reviewed content and examples to ensure accuracy.
 You need a certain level of understanding of how a computer works, such as:

 * How different parts of a computer work together.
 * What computer-memory is and how it works.